barbarer/py4e-int/_sources/files/csv-file-group.rst

 *Content Objectives:*

 * Process data in csv files using rstrip, strip, and split.
 * Read csv data into a nested dictionary.
+A nested dictionary has a dictionary inside of another dictionary.
 * Total data using a dictionary
 * Sort data from a dictionary